 See how much darker they are in the non-flash one?
 It's not a huge difference but the eyes come to life a lot more in the one with flash.

 Below is an example where the background was really bright.
 The yellow trees were in bright sunlight.
 The couple really wanted family photos outside the church and they also wanted to see the fall colors on the trees in the garden behind them.
 It's a tricky situation, this is how I handled it:

-- I added flash off camera (to camera left) with enough power to balance the amount of light on them more closely with that of the background.
+- I added flash off-camera (to camera left) with enough power to balance the amount of light on them more closely with that of the background.

 HARD VERSUS SOFT LIGHT

 If the light source is small, then the lighting is hard.
-Hard light is characterized by harsh shadows, high contrast, increased amount of texture.
+Hard light is characterized by harsh shadows, high contrast, and an increased amount of texture.
 All things that are generally not desired by people when having their portrait created.
 Examples of small light sources include your on-camera built-in flash, your external flash or speedlight (Speedlite if you're Canon), a bare light bulb, and the sun.
-In the image below you can tell it is a hard light source (the sun) because of the sharp edges on the shadow and the contrast created.
+In the image below you can tell it is a hard light source (the sun) because of the sharp edges of the shadow and the contrast created.